Constraining and Comparing the Dynamical Dark Energy and f(R) Modified Gravity Models with Cosmological Distance Measurements: Constraint and Comparison Results

-Our results are in good agreement with previous similar works \citep[e.g.][]{2025arXiv250317342O,2025arXiv251008339C}, which are different from the results given by \citet{2025arXiv250314738D} where the Deviance Information Criterion (DIC) was employed.
-For the other selection criteria shown in Table~\ref{tab:stats}, i.e. AIC and BIC, some comparison results differ from those of Bayesian evidence, since they are basically approximate statistical tool for model comparison, which may introduce biases and only can be used as simple references.
+These results indicate that choosing different SN~Ia and BAO datasets can affect the model selection results.
+In particular, combinations involving PantheonPlus and BOSS tend to favor the cosmological constant, whereas those based on DESY5 and DESI show a preference for dynamical dark energy.
+Our results are in good agreement with previous similar works \citep[e.g.][]{2025arXiv250317342O,2025arXiv251008339C,2025arXiv251210585C,2025MNRAS.541.2585V,2025SCPMA..6800413H}, which are different from the results given by \citet{2025arXiv250314738D} where the Deviance Information Criterion (DIC) was employed.

+For the other selection criteria shown in Table~\ref{tab:stats}, i.e. AIC and BIC, some comparison results differ from those of Bayesian evidence, since they are basically approximate statistical tool for comparison, which may introduce biases and only can be used as simple references.

 For the $f(R)$ modified gravity models, compared to the $\Lambda$CDM model using Bayesian evidence, we find that when considering PantheonPlus-based combinations, i.e. FRBs + PantheonPlus + DESI or BOSS + CC + CMB, the three modified gravity models show no significant distinction from the $\Lambda$CDM model, with the Bayesian evidence remaining inconclusive ($|\Delta \ln \mathcal{Z}|=0\sim1$).
 However, when replacing the PantheonPlus dataset with DESY5, i.e. FRBs + DESY5 + DESI or BOSS + CC + CMB, $|\Delta \ln \mathcal{Z}|$ significantly increases.
-In particular, for the DESY5+DESI-based combinations, the Bayesian evidence favors the modified gravity models, with the Starobinsky model receiving strong support ($\Delta \text{ln}\mathcal{Z}\simeq5$) and the Hu-Sawicki and ArcTanh models having moderate evidence ($\Delta \text{ln}\mathcal{Z}\simeq4$).
+In particular, for the DESY5+DESI-based combinations, the Bayesian evidence favors the modified gravity models, with the Starobinsky model receiving strong support ($\Delta \text{ln}\mathcal{Z}\simeq5.5$) and the Hu-Sawicki and ArcTanh models having moderate evidence ($\Delta \text{ln}\mathcal{Z}\simeq4$).
 As for the DESY5+BOSS-based combinations, the Bayesian evidence provides weak support for the three $f(R)$ models with $\Delta \text{ln}\mathcal{Z}=2\sim3$.

 Comparing to the $w_0w_a$CDM model, we notice that, for all datasets we consider, the Bayesian evidence consistently indicates that the $f(R)$ modified gravity models are more favored, which may be attributed to the smaller number of free parameters in the $f(R)$ models compared to $w_0w_a$CDM.